submarinecantfly/news_w2v/README.md

 ## TODO

-- calculate the sentence-meaning vector for each news instead of calculate the similarity for each tow of them to cut down the calculated quantity.
+- calculate the sentence-meaning vector for each news to cut down the calculated quantity.
 - cluster the news to implement TFIDF on each news to find out the key words.
 ## demo
 - cmd python get_top20.py